MinoDab492/SatisfactoryVRPlugins/README.md

 3. That's it!
 You can now edit source code, and alpakit the mods to use them, as well as contribute to the development of the mod.

 ### Known Issues
 SML really doesn't like the OpenXR plugin and keeps giving compilation errors.
-I'm working through these, but thought it was worth a note.
+These are being worked through, though is worth a note.